idris-lang/Idris-dev/docs/proofs/interactive.rst

 On running , two global names are created, ``plusredZ_Z`` and ``plusredZ_S``, with no definition.
-We can use the ``:m`` command at the prompt to find out which metavariables are still to be solved (or, more precisely, which functions exist but have no definitions), then the ``:t`` command to see their types:
+We can use the ``:m`` command at the prompt to find out which holes are still to be solved (or, more precisely, which functions exist but have no definitions), then the ``:t`` command to see their types:

 .. code-block:: idris

     *theorems> :m
-    Global metavariables:
+    Global holes:
             [plusredZ_S,plusredZ_Z]

 .. code-block:: idris